afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Real-time Communication: Enables low-latency, bidirectional communication between a client and a server using WebSockets or long polling.</p>
+- **Real-time Communication**: Enables low-latency, bidirectional communication between a client and a server using WebSockets or long polling.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Socket.IO Protocol: Implements the Socket.IO protocol, allowing Java applications to communicate with Socket.IO clients (e.g., JavaScript clients).</p>
+- **Socket.IO Protocol**: Implements the Socket.IO protocol, allowing Java applications to communicate with Socket.IO clients (e.g., JavaScript clients).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Built on Netty: Uses Netty, a non-blocking I/O framework, to handle incoming requests, enabling scalability and efficiency in handling many concurrent connections.</p>
+- **Built on Netty**: Uses Netty, a non-blocking I/O framework, to handle incoming requests, enabling scalability and efficiency in handling many concurrent connections.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Event-driven Model: Allows the server to emit and listen for events, enabling real-time functionality like chat, notifications, and live updates.</p>
+- **Event-driven Model**: Allows the server to emit and listen for events, enabling real-time functionality like chat, notifications, and live updates.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Compatibility with Socket.IO Clients: Supports communication with Socket.IO clients written in JavaScript, making it ideal for full-stack real-time applications.</p>
+- **Compatibility with Socket.IO Clients**: Supports communication with Socket.IO clients written in JavaScript, making it ideal for full-stack real-time applications.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Live data applications: Suitable for applications that require real-time data updates, such as sports scores, financial data, and stock prices.</p>
+- **Live data applications**: Suitable for applications that require real-time data updates, such as sports scores, financial data, and stock prices.

 <p><b>9) spring-boot-starter-validation </b></p>